catamphetamine/imageboard/docs/engines/vichan.md

 * Threads have `cyclical` property that can be `"0"` or `"1"`.
 For some weird reason, it's not a number but rather a string.

 * Weirdly, `tim` is a string rather than a number.
+Hence, it's no longer guaranteed to be a timestamp in milliseconds, and could be any type of string.
+For example, on `vecchiochan.com`, it looks like: `tim: "external/b/src/1716996104057-1"`

 * "Get threads page" API URLs include page index rather than page number.
 In other words, pages start with `0.json` rather than `1.json`.